 \subsection{\attackname for Strong Adversary}

-The strong adversary can fully manipulate user prompts, thus can create a jailbreak audio by crafting a jailbreak perturbation for each user prompt.
-Given an \smodelname $\model$ and a user prompt $x^0\in \mathbb{R}^{N}$, called \emph{carrying audio}, asking the \smodelname $\model$ to provide harmful suggestions (e.g., ``write a tutorial on how to make a bomb''), the adversary aims to craft a perturbation $\delta\in \mathbb{R}^{N}$ such that the \smodelname $\model$ will begin its response with a positive prefix $y_t$ designated by the adversary, e.g., ``Sure, here is a tutorial on how to make a bomb''.
+The strong adversary can fully manipulate user prompts, thus can create a jailbreak audio for each user prompt.
+Given an \smodelname $\model$ and a user prompt $x^0\in \mathbb{R}^{N}$, called \emph{carrying audio}, asking $\model$ to provide harmful suggestions (e.g., ``write a tutorial on how to make bombs''), the adversary aims to craft a perturbation $\delta\in \mathbb{R}^{N}$ such that $\model$ will begin its response with a positive prefix $y_t$ designated by the adversary, e.g., ``Sure, here is a tutorial on how to make bombs''.
 We formulate it as the following optimization problem: